-Students who have already achieved a Master's degree and have demonstrated an aptitude to research may, subject to the discretion of the Dean, progress immediately after matriculation to the completion of a Ph.D. dissertation.
-In total, the completion of a Ph.D. degree will typically take three years in this case.
+Students who have already achieved a Master's degree and have demonstrated an aptitude to research may, subject to the discretion of the Dean, progress immediately after matriculation to independent research and to the completion of a Ph.D. dissertation.
+In total, the completion of a Ph.D. degree will typically take three years.